-30 Athletes Who Dominate Their Sport
+30 Women Who Dominate Their Sport

 Women around the world are doing incredible things in sports.
 From the tennis court to the UFC octagon, these 30 female athletes are absolutely dominating the competition.
 They’re bringing blazing speed, impressive power, muscular strength, and all-around athleticism to get them to the top.

 Along with their winning talent, these women are sure to inspire future generations of female athletes.
 Check out the fiery females who top this list for some serious gym goals or just admire these talented athletes at the top of their game.

 Mixed martial artist Miesha Tate is one of the hottest female athletes in the UFC.
 Go ahead and take that both literally and figuratively.
 Much more than just a pretty face, Tate is one of the meanest submission artists in the sport.

 Like most fighters, Tate has been handed a few Ls in her time.
 But one of those losses (against Ronda Rousey in 2012) was still such a good fight that UFC president Dana White credited it as a big reason for creating the women’s division was even created.
 That’s just plain impressive.

 Caroline Wozniacki of Denmark stands among the top names in women’s tennis.
 In 2010, she joined the exclusive club of female athletes who’ve reached the No. 1 rank in the world.
 Ever since then, Wozniacki has remained one of the elite players in the game.

 She continues to climb the ranks of career earnings with a purse that appears to be growing at an exponential rate.
 Wozniacki crossed the $30 million threshold to become the fourth highest earner of all time.

 Why crush competition in just one sport when you have the talent to destroy opponents in multiple sports?
 Lolo Jones did just that by competing as a hurdler and bobsledder.